viresh-ratnakar/exolve/README.md

 ## exolve-grid
 The grid specification starts from the line *after* the exolve-grid and goes all the way to the next exolve- section.
 There should be exactly as many lines in this section as the height of the grid.
-On each line, the cells in that row of the grid are specified.
+On each line, the squares in that row of the grid are specified.

 There are two kinds of puzzles: with solutions provided and without solutions.
 Here are simple examples of both: